system-dev-formations/systemdevlabs/git-beginner/github.md

 How to manage a project in github

-In your gitub account, create a new repository named **git-airbus**
+In your gitub account, create a new repository named **git-webforce3**
 Select Public, check README, .gitignore  and License

 Go to a github account and select Settings->Developer setting->Personal access tokens